AgileVentures/av-static-website/source/blog_articles/2016-09-29-ducking-and-diving.html.markdown

 ---
 title: Ducking and Diving
 date: 2016-09-29
-tags: tickets demeter violation migrations try dot ampersand ruby rails feature integration unit tests
+tags: tickets, demeter violation, migrations, try, dot, ampersand, ruby, rails, feature, integration, unit tests
 author: Sam Joseph
 ---

 So having partially recovered from the cold I was able to pair program again today.
 Interleaving work on the Karma calculation and the premium memberships, we now had an outstanding PR for premium upgrade buttons, so we ducked back to the Karma work of the previous week where we had got tangled up in all sorts of trouble with legacy tests, factories and objects.
 The ardour of frustration had cooled.
 I was not now in such a hurry to "solve" the problem.
 I think that really helped.
-We'd broken up the follow on refactorings into two tickets; one to get the karma total out of the user table, and the other to transfer all the rest of the intermediate calculations into the Karma model itself.
+We'd broken up the follow-on refactorings into two tickets; one to get the karma total out of the user table, and the other to transfer all the rest of the intermediate calculations into the Karma model itself.

-We started on removing karma from the user table.
+We started on removing Karma from the user table.
 The approach here was just to create the migration and see what errors we flushed out:

 ```rb
 class RemoveKarmaFromUserTable < ActiveRecord::Migration